securitybrahh/country-DB/README.md

 rogue military and tactical units. navy, airforce. on retainers? - gun is law.
 COMMINT.

+cbdc

+declaring everything you own

+tradfi bank quotas

+cryptography is key, data is key.

 Finally, the most important problem to solve is separating money and state